Now available on U, U&Drama & Channel 4

 What does the new Bergerac mean for Jersey?

-“For many, the words ‘Jersey’ and ‘Bergerac’ are synonymous, and we are delighted for the iconic TV series to return to our island’s beautiful shores for filming this summer.
+“For many, the words ‘Jersey’ and ‘Bergerac’ are synonymous, and we are delighted that the iconic TV series has returned to our island’s beautiful shores.
 The modern re-imagining of Bergerac presents an opportunity to celebrate the show’s legacy in Jersey, whilst reaching a new generation of fans who will be eager to ‘set jet’ to the featured locations.
 We’ve been delighted to work with UKTV, Banijay UK, and BlackLight TV to showcase Jersey’s unique charm and picturesque landscapes through the lens of this beloved show in a fresh, contemporary way.”

 Tricia Warwick, Chief Executive Officer of Visit Jersey.

 Yes!
-The Triumph Roadster – the iconic car that featured in the original series will appear, and with the same registration plate.
+The Triumph Roadster – the iconic car that featured in the original series appears, and with the same registration plate.

-Damien Molony said: “When people talk about Bergerac, two things immediately spring to mind: Jersey, and the car.
-We’ve recently wrapped on filming, and I’ve had the best time stepping into the role of Jim Bergerac – I’ve even had the privilege of getting behind the wheel of the iconic Triumph Roadster.
-We couldn’t have re-imagined this series without paying homage to the original, and the car beautifully bridges the two.
-I can’t wait to share it with the fans.”
+Damien Molony said: “When people talk about Bergerac, two things immediately spring to mind: Jersey, and the car … I’ve had the best time stepping into the role of Jim Bergerac – I’ve even had the privilege of getting behind the wheel of the iconic Triumph Roadster.
+We couldn’t have re-imagined this series without paying homage to the original, and the car beautifully bridges the two.”

-Pictured: John Nettles, who played Bergerac in the original series, leaning against the Triumph Roadster in St. Aubin’s Harbour, Jersey.
+Pictured: John Nettles, who played Bergerac in the original series, leaning against the Triumph Roadster in St. Aubin’s Harbour, Jersey, and Damien Moloney sitting inside the iconic vehicle against the backdrop of a Jersey bay.

 The original series followed the escapades of Detective Sergeant Jim Bergerac, a free-spirited yet troubled detective who finds himself working in Jersey, solving crimes whilst navigating the complexities of his personal life.
 Bergerac tackled cases ranging from catching jewel thieves to thwarting smugglers and even solving murders.